gardenofegan/northdearbornpantry-hugo/site/content/how-to-help/_index.md

 ---
 **There are many ways you can help support the North Dearborn Pantry.**

-**Volunteer!**
+**Volunteer Positions:**

-**Drivers Needed**  -  Drivers are needed for our box trucks.
-We use these trucks to pick up goods that local businesses have generously donated - no CDL is needed.
-We need people with experience driving large vehicles.
+**Box Truck Driver**  -  As a box truck driver you will go to local businesses have generously donated to the pantry.
+No CDL is required.

 **Monthly Volunteers** - Sign up to work during normal Pantry hours helping distribute food to patrons, stocking shelves, and general operations.